7 Habits for a Healthy Lifestyle

 Whether you’re trying to get fit or simply maintain your current fitness level, it’s the healthy habits that will keep you there.
 It can seem so easy for that certain super-fit set of people who have a healthy way of life that just comes naturally to them.
 But the truth is that they make a routine of it, and work for it.
 So how do join this gorgeous group that exudes wellness as a way of life?
-These seven habits will set you off on the right track.
+These 7 habits of incredibly healthy people will set you off on the right track.

 1: Keep a structured schedule.